 All staff receive on-going training to ensure their skills and knowledge are up to date with the best practices.
-We have 5 members of staff trained to Level 3, 1 trained to Level 4, 1 Qualified Early Years Teacher, 1 BA (Hons) Early Years Childhood studies and 2 volunteers all here daily to support your children.
+We have 5 members of staff trained to Level 3, 1 trained to Level 4, 2 members of staff trained to TA L2 and one of these is currently undergoing training for her L3 childcare educator.
+We also have 1 volunteer who works part time.

 Our staff have had experience of working with many children with SEND including ASD, cerebral palsy, ADHD, joint hypermobility syndrome, speech, language and communication difficulties, challenging behaviour, global learning delay, social and emotional difficulties and hearing impairments are just a few in which our staff have had experience with alongside some bespoke training to ensure the child's needs are correctly supported.
 All staff training certificates are available to see in our setting.
 All our staff are qualified within early years and we also have volunteers working alongside our staff, who are able to access all of our training courses as well.
 Our SENDCo regularly attends SEND training and feeds back this training to the other staff members.
 In addition to this, staff have had training on disability awareness and bespoke training of medical issues according to needs of the children in our setting such as intimate care, percutaneous endoscopic gastrostomy (PEG) feeding, cystic fibrosis and Addison's disease.
 We have frequent visits from a range of professionals who offer guidance, support and advice as well as regular staff meetings and training days, some of which focus on our provision for children with SEND.